Stay Connected!

 The Association may enter into agreements with member states and provinces to further the purpose of the Association and with other entities to carry out the business functions or objectives of the Association.

-Contracts for an audit of the Association finances will be entered into and conducted with a certified auditing firm every three years or at the end of the term of the Secretary Treasurer.
+Contracts for an audit of the Association finances will be entered into and conducted with a certified auditing firm every three years or at the end of the term of the Treasurer.
 This contract and audit will be managed by the President and the Executive Committee.

-Section 14 – Other Association Positions or Executive Secretary
+Section 16– Other Association Positions or Executive Secretary

 To assist the Association in carrying out its official business, the Association may pursuant to written agreement retain the services of a person to perform the duties of an Executive Secretary which shall be a nonvoting member.
 The written agreement shall set forth the terms of compensation.
-The duties of an Executive Secretary include, but are not limited to, maintaining Association records and record books; recording, keeping and circulating meeting minutes; assisting the Secretary/Treasurer as needed in collecting dues; depositing funds; executing checks to pay bills or disburse funds; and to generally assist the President of the Association to coordinate and communicate with the members of the Association and affiliated organizations.
+The duties of an Executive Secretary include, but are not limited to, maintaining Association records and record books; recording, keeping and circulating meeting minutes; assisting the Treasurer as needed in collecting dues; depositing funds; executing checks to pay bills or disburse funds; and to generally assist the President of the Association to coordinate and communicate with the members of the Association and affiliated organizations.

-Section 15 – Amendment of Bylaws
+Section 17 –Amendment of Bylaws

 The Constitution and Bylaws (Bylaws) of the Association may be amended at any regular meeting by a majority vote of a quorum; provided, however, a written copy of such proposed amendment shall have been received by the President and the Secretary/Treasurer and sent to members at least thirty (30) days before the regular annual meeting or special meeting called for that purpose.
 Proposed Bylaws amendments should be presented to, or generated by, the Bylaws Committee and reviewed by the Executive Committee prior to submitting to voting members of the Association for their consideration.
 With approval of the Executive Committee, the President may call for voting by mail (including electronic mail) in lieu of a meeting.
-In this event, the thirty (30) day notice shall still apply, the date of opening ballots shall be previously announced, notice sent to each member within forty-eight hours of vote tabulation by the Secretary/Treasurer, and all ballots shall be kept for one year following the vote.
+In this event, the thirty (30) day notice shall still apply, the date of opening ballots shall be previously announced, notice sent to each member within forty-eight hours of vote tabulation by the Treasurer, and all ballots shall be kept for one year following the vote.

-Section 16– Indemnification of Officers, Directors, Employees and Agents
+Section 18 – Indemnification of Officers, Directors, Employees and Agents

 To the extent permitted by 8 Del.
 C. 1953, section 145, the Association shall indemnify any person who was or is a party or is threatened to be made a party to any proceedings, whether civil, criminal, administrative, or investigative by reason of the fact that the person is or was a director, officer, employee or agent of the corporation, or is or was serving at the request of the corporation as a director, officer, employee or agent of another corporation or other enterprise, against expenses (including attorneys’ fees), judgments, fine and amounts paid in settlement actually and reasonably incurred by the person in connection with such action, suit or proceeding if the person acted in good faith and in a manner the person reasonably believed to be in or not opposed to the best interests of the corporation.